 Election, Management and Control

+Section 4.
 The Board of Directors may fill any vacancies in the offices of President, Vice President, Secretary and Treasurer unless said vacancy occurs within two (2) months preceding a regularly scheduled election.
 In such case, the office shall remain vacant pending the new election of officers.
-A vacancy in the office of director from any cause other than expiration of term shall be filled by the Board for the balance of the term providing such vacancy occurs more than two months preceding a regularly scheduled election.
+A vacancy in the office of Director from any cause other than expiration of term shall be filled by the Board for the balance of the term providing such vacancy occurs more than two months preceding a regularly scheduled election.
 Any Board member absent for three consecutive meetings without valid excuse may be removed from the Board and replaced.
-Valid excuse shall be determined by a majority vote at a regular meeting of the Board.
+Valid excuses shall be determined by a majority vote at a regular meeting of the Board.

 President and Vice President

+Section 1.
 The President shall preside at all meetings of the Club and shall act as chair of the Board of Directors.
 The President shall have general supervision of the business of the Club and shall see that all orders and resolutions of the Board are carried into effect.
 The President shall be an ex-officio member of all committees.